golang/website/_content/blog/laws-of-reflection.md

 but this article is about Go, so for the rest of this article the word "reflection" should be taken to mean "reflection in Go".

+Note added January 2022: This blog post was written in 2011 and predates parametric polymorphism (a.k.a. generics) in Go.
+Although nothing important in the article has become incorrect as as a result of that development in the language, it has been tweaked in a few places to avoid confusing someone familiar with modern Go.

 ## Types and interfaces

 Because reflection builds on the type system, let's start with a refresher about types in Go.